 Tips for a rent review

 The main tip would be not to simply accept what the other party has put forward without considering whether it is acceptable and in accordance with the terms of the lease.
 Ask for a methodology as to how the figures in the review were achieved.
-If in doubt, take advice from a surveyor and a solicitor.
+If in doubt, take advice from one of our commercial lease solicitors.

 What if you can’t agree